inncee/docs/Installation Guides/Custom/README.md

 - Add to cart clicks
 - UTM Campaign visits

-#### Backend Events
+### 1.4 Sending Backend Data To Inncee
 The code snippets above help us to track events that happen on your online store.
-We will also need to track certain events that happen in the backend of your store as well.
+But we will also need to track certain events that happen in the backend of your store as well.

-We’ve setup a series of API end points that ready to receive JSON data from your store when certain backend events happen.
+We’ve setup a series of API end points that are ready to receive JSON data from your store when certain backend events happen.

 For example, when a new order has been created, you can send a JSON response with information about the new order to our API end point and our platform can begin storing that information for analysis.